MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/deduplicate-dpm-storage.md

 **Q:** Based on the configuration described, DPM needs to be running in a virtual machine.
 Why can't I enable dedup on replica volume and shadow copy volumes directly rather than on VHDX files?

 **A:** Dedup does deduplication per volume operating on individual files.
-Since dedup optimizes at the file level, it is not designed to support the VolSnap technology that DPM leverages to store its backup data.
+Since dedup optimizes at the file level, it's not designed to support the VolSnap technology that DPM uses to store its backup data.
 By running DPM in a VM, Hyper-V maps the DPM volume operations to the VHDX file level, allowing dedup to optimize backup data and provide larger storage savings.

-**Q:** The above sample configuration has created only 7.2 TB volumes.
+**Q:** The above sample configuration has created only 7.2-TB volumes.
 Can I create bigger or smaller volumes?

 **A:** Dedup runs one thread per volume.
 As the volume size becomes bigger, dedup requires more time to complete its optimization.
-On the other hand with small volumes, there is less data in which to find duplicate chunks, which can result in reduced savings.
-So, it is advisable to fine-tune the volume size based on total churn and system hardware capabilities for optimal savings.
+On the other hand with small volumes, there's less data in which to find duplicate chunks, which can result in reduced savings.
+So, it's advisable to fine-tune the volume size based on total churn and system hardware capabilities for optimal savings.
 More detailed information on determining volume sizes used with deduplication can be found in Sizing volumes for Deduplication in Windows Server.
 For more detailed information on determining volume sizes used with deduplication, see [Sizing Volumes for Data Deduplication](https://go.microsoft.com/fwlink/?LinkId=522575).